flutter/devtools/CONTRIBUTING.md

 files for the DevTools Flutter app.

 To connect to your running application, paste the earlier copied observatory URL into the section "Connect to a Running App" in DevTools.

-## Workflow for making changes

-- Create a branch from your cloned repo: `git checkout -b myBranch`
-- Commit work to your branch: `git commit -m “description”`
-- Push to your branch: `git push origin myBranch`
-- Navigate to the Pull Requests tab in the main [DevTools repo](https://github.com/flutter/devtools).
-You should see a popup to create a pull request from the branch in your cloned repo to DevTools master.
-Create a pull request.

-### Keeping your fork in-sync

-- Fetch branches/commits from the upstream DevTools: `git fetch upstream`
-- From your local branch, merge in the upstream master branch: `git merge upstream/master`

 ## Development (DevTools server + DevTools Flutter web app)